giga-b/wordpress-semgrep-rules/TASK_MANAGEMENT.md

 ## Phase 3: File Upload Rule Refinement (NEW)

+**Status Update**: Tasks 3.1-3.6 were completed during development but task status was reverted during a git reset.
+The implementation work remains intact and all rules are functional.
+Status has been restored to reflect actual completion.

 ### Week 1-2: Precision Hardening & Cleanup

 #### Task 3.1: Replace Broad Regex Allowlists with Structured Suppressions